luizbgomide/EclipsePhase2e-ptbr/src.clean_html/SUPP/02-CO/01/19-character-creation-example.md

 ## Steps: 4.
 5. 6.
 7. 8.

-His first d100 roll on **4.0 Random Background Path** is 1 for **Colonist**, and so he jumps to [4.1 Colonist](05-step-4-background-path.md#41-colonist-d100) and rolls d100 with a result of 81 — a **Spacer**.
+His first d100 roll on **Random Background Path** is 1 for **Colonist**, and so he jumps to [Colonist](05-step-4-background-path.md#colonist-d100) and rolls d100 with a result of 81 — a **Spacer**.
 This character grew up on or worked on spaceships at a young age.
 Spacers roll a d10 for Morph and Adam hits a 5 for a **Splicer**.

 So far we know that this character is Korean and was a spacer before the Fall.
-Let’s fill in some more of those background details with **5.0 Youth Event** where a d100 roll of 45 says that this character “grew up in a melting-pot, polyglot culture” and gives them the **Hyper Linguistics (Level 0) trait**.
+Let’s fill in some more of those background details with **Youth Event** table where a d100 roll of 45 says that this character “grew up in a melting-pot, polyglot culture” and gives them the **Hyper Linguistics (Level 0) trait**.
 It makes sense that some spacer crews would be multicultural, so this is a good fit.

-With that jotted down, Adam determines the character’s starting age on **6.0 Age**: in their 40s, on a roll of 56 Another d10 roll of 4 makes them 44.
+With that jotted down, Adam determines the character’s starting age on the **Age table**: in their 40s, on a roll of 56 Another d10 roll of 4 makes them 44.
 Since the game takes place 10 years after the Fall, and the Fall itself was a 2-year process, they were roughly 32–34 when the Fall occurred.

-Moving on to the **7.0 Pre-Fall Life Event** table, Adam rolls d100 and gains a **free specialization** for training hard.
+Moving on to the **Pre-Fall Life Event** table, Adam rolls d100 and gains a **free specialization** for training hard.
 He’ll figure this out later after all of the character’s skills are sorted.
 He’s beginning to think this character might be a bit of a goody two-shoes, which is a step down from being a goody eight-suckers.

 Then it’s time for the Fall itself.
-A roll of 32 on **8.0 Fall Event** means that this character stashed their original splicer morph on Earth and farcasted off planet.
+A roll of 32 on the **Fall Event** table means that this character stashed their original splicer morph on Earth and farcasted off planet.
 Since this character was an off-world spacer, Adam likes the idea that they returned to Earth to help out but got trapped there.
 Adam hits up the Random Morph Table to find out what kind of morph they acquired next: d100 hits 39 for **Biomorph** and a d100 on the Biomorph table resleeves this character into a **Bruiser**, post-fall.
 There’s probably a story there in how they ended up with a bruiser morph but Adam will save those details for later.

 <!-- CLEANED /blockquote -->